Oklahoma has no law:

 - Prohibiting individuals subject to domestic violence protective orders from possessing firearms or ammunition (unlike federal law); or

-- Requiring the surrender of firearms or ammunition by domestic abusers who have become prohibited from possessing firearms or ammunition under federal law.
+- Requiring the surrender of firearms or ammunition by people who have become prohibited from possessing them under state or federal law due to domestic violence.

 Notice to Protective Order Defendants Regarding Federal Prohibition